Take Rubric CTA Arrow

 Focus Area 2

-Create structures that foster trust and collaboration among staff.
+Create structures that foster a trusting, connected, and collaborative community.

 “The power of collective capacity is that it enables ordinary people to accomplish extraordinary things—for two reasons.
 One is that knowledge about effective practice becomes more widely available and accessible on a daily basis.
 The second reason is more powerful still—working together generates commitment.”